Cynthia McKinney–Capitol Hill police incident: Initial reactions

 McKinney made a brief statement on her own behalf at Howard University on March 31: "Let me be clear: this whole incident was instigated by the inappropriate touching and stopping of me, a female black congresswoman.
 I deeply regret this incident occurred, and I am certain that after a full review of the facts, I will be exonerated."

 McKinney garnered little support.
 Not one Congressional Democrat chose to join her at a news conference to discuss the situation at Howard University, although Delegate Eleanor Holmes Norton sent a supportive statement to be read at the event.
 Minority Leader Rep. Nancy Pelosi (D-Cal.) later said on April 5 that she "found it hard to see any set of facts that would justify striking a police officer," and McKinney's fellow Georgia Democrat, Rep. John Lewis, told McKinney that "she needs to lower the temperature and stop holding press conferences."
 Outside of Capitol Hill, the Sarasota Democratic Party withdrew from a rally at which McKinney was due to speak.

-McKinney declined to discuss the details of the altercation in subsequent media interviews.
-She has not formally shared her side of the altercation with the public, including: (1) whether she had heard the officer calling after her, or if so, knew that she was the "Ma'am" being called; (2) whether she was aware that an officer of the law was grabbing her, and therefore, assuming she swung her arm in a retaliatory motion; (3) whether she was aware that she was striking an officer of the law, and also; (4) the amount of force behind the alleged blow.
-The basic facts of the event, aside from McKinney's failure to wear her pin, thus remain in dispute.
-However, no one, including McKinney, has ever explained why she has never told her side of the story, or attempted to clear up any dispute in the facts.